Jin-Linhao/uavs/README.md

 When you install opencv2.4.9, Please remember to ENABLE NONFREE MODULE and DISABLE CUDA MODULE.

+you can set opencv2.4.9 compile settings using: cmake -D WITH_CUDA=ON -D CMAKE_BUILD_TYPE=RELEASE -D -D WITH_OPENCL=OFF ..

 when you compile and it says can not load nonfree module, please run:

 sudo ldconfig -v